maxtaco/tamejs/README.md

 ### defer

-`defer` can be called in one of three ways.
+`defer` can be called in one of two ways.

 #### Inline Variable Declaration